wso2/docs-ei/en/micro-integrator/docs/setup/observability/setting-up-classic-observability-deployment.md

 ei_analytics.password = "admin"
 ```

-If you have a cluster of Analytics nodes (running on the same VM or on different VMs), the `server_url` and `auth_server_url` can be configured to balance the load among the different server instances.
-See [Enabling Load Balancing Data Agent for Publishing to Analytics](#enabling-load-balancing-data-agent-for-publishing-to-analytics) given below for details.
+If the Analytics nodes run in cluster mode or in different VMs, you can configure the ei_analytics.server_url and the ei-analytics.auth_server_url parameters in a load balancing manner.
+For more information, see, [Enabling Load Balancing Data Agent for Publishing to Analytics](#enabling-load-balancing-data-agent-for-publishing-to-analytics)
 ### Enabling statistics for ALL artifacts

 If you want to collect statistics for **all** your integration artifacts, be sure to add the following parameter under the `[mediation]` header in the `deployment.toml` file in addition the [parameters explained above](#configuring-the-micro-integrator):